akky709/vscode-alt-generator-with-gemini/README.md

 - Video files: Recommended 10MB or less (max 20MB)
 - Processing time depends on number of images and API model
 - Free tier has usage limits - see Gemini API documentation
+- API keys are securely stored and never transmitted except to Google's Gemini API

 ## License